Junaid-sadiq/FYP_Last/README.md

 **Message**

-- Creating socket connection
-- Sending and receiving messages
+- Sending and receiving messages with firestore